warkrug/an_introduction_to_sinatra/README.md

       'Hello world!'
     end

-This is take from the Sinatra documentation and is the code in simple/hello_world.rb
+This is taken from the Sinatra documentation and is the code in simple/hello_world.rb

 To run this code, navigate to the root of simple at the console and enter: